Sharan Pasricha

-Sharan Pasricha MBE is an Indian born entrepreneur based in London, England.
-He is most known for founding Ennismore, a global hospitality developer and operator and for the acquisition and growth of The Hoxton and Gleneagles.
+Sharan Pasricha MBE is an Indian-born entrepreneur based in London, England.
+He founded the hospitality and operating company Ennismore, and acquired The Hoxton and Gleneagles.
+He is the founder of Maison Estelle and Estelle Manor.

-Ennismore was included in Fast Company’s World’s Most Innovative Companies List in 2020 and 2021, ranked #30 in Britain's fastest growing private companies in the Sunday Times Fast Track 100 and is included in the Financial Times’ FT1000: Europe's fastest growing companies.
-In October 2021 it was announced that Ennismore and Accor completed on a €1 billion joint venture creating the world’s largest and fastest-growing lifestyle hospitality company.
+Pasricha is also known for creating the fastest-growing hospitality company, bringing together brands including Mondrian, Mama Shelter, Delano and SLS through a joint venture with Accor, which holds a majority shareholding.

 Early life and education

 Pasricha was educated at the Doon School in India and Millfield School in Somerset.
-He then completed an Accounting & Finance degree from Regent's College and subsequently an MBA from London Business School where he was awarded the Alumni GOLD (Graduate of the Last Decade) by the Dean in 2018.
+He completed an Accounting & Finance degree from Regent's College and an MBA from London Business School where he was awarded the Alumni GOLD (Graduate of the Last Decade) by the Dean in 2018.